Current DRC Students

 Title IX of the Education Amendments of 1972 (20 U.S.C. § 1681) is an all-encompassing federal law that prohibits gender-based discrimination in educational institutions that receive federal funds.
 Title IX is most commonly associated with gender discrimination in sports and is credited with advancing participation of women in athletics.
 However, the scope of Title IX is much more broad.
 It prohibits gender-based discrimination in all college programs and activities.

-Title IX protection from discrimination extends to faculty, staff and students and includes such things as: sexual harassment, dating violence, domestic violence, stalking, gender-identity and pregnancy.
+Title IX protection from discrimination extends to faculty, staff and students.
+It covers a wide array of sex- and gender-based discrimination, including such things as: sexual harassment, dating violence, domestic violence, stalking, gender-identity, gender-expression, and pregnancy.
 It also prohibits retaliation against anyone who makes or participates in a complaint.
-If you have a concern about what you or someone you know is experiencing gender-based discrimination, please visit Title IX’s website or contact them at.

 Accommodations are possible for contacting and working with Title IX; if you would like to discuss this, please contact whomever at the DRC you feel most comfortable with.